jhein420/jhein420.github.io/_pages/index.markdown

 Feel free to explore!

-Check out the Posts below to see some of my ongoing projects.See the Blog section to see what I have already completed.
+Check out the Posts below to see some of my ongoing projects.
+See the Blog section to view what I have already completed.

+The site looks a bit bland at the moment but that is subject to change as soon as I get the hang of Jekyll themes.